polterguy/magic/backend/files/misc/common-startup-files/default.md

 If the user asks you to invoke an HTTP endpoint, or test an API, invoke a URL, etc, you can use this function to invoke HTTP endpoints.

+### List endpoints

+The following function can be used to list all HTTP endpoints in Magic, including the internal system endpoints.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/misc/list-endpoints.hl]
+___

+This function will return relative URLs, HTTP verb and authorization requirements.
+If the auth field does not exist, it means it's a publicly available function for all.
+If it contains '*' it means any role, but most be authenticated.
+Otherwise it might contain a list of roles where the user must belong to at least one.

 #### About AI functions

 An AI function allows a machine learning type to have access to tools, making it become an "AI agent".
 These tools are supplied to the LLM as function invocation declarations such as this function is.
 By adding a function invocation declaration to the machine learning type, the type will store this as RAG data, allowing it later to lookup the function using VSS and pass it into the LLM.